christianspecht/scm-backup-docs/source/config.rst

 Sources
 -------

-SCM Backup will be able to backup from multiple source code hosters, and multiple accounts per hoster.
+SCM Backup is able to backup from multiple source code hosters, and multiple accounts per hoster.

 For example, your GitHub user may be a member of an `organization <https://help.github.com/articles/about-organizations/>`_, and you may want to backup all repositories of your user, **and** all repositories of that organization.